kanisterio/kanister/docs/architecture.rst

 TLS Secret
 ----------

-This secret store TLS sensitive data used for kopia client server communication.
+This secret store TLS sensitive data used for Kopia client server communication.
 It is in standard ``kubernetes.io/tls`` format.
 It is referenced by ``spec.server.tlsSecretRef`` in repository server CR